-You are cordially invited to the 2022 IAEVG International Conference in Seoul from 6 to 8 December 2022.
-The conference will be held at Sejong University Convention Center in Seoul, Korea.
-This year, the meeting will be a hybrid event, where online and onsite participation will be available simultaneously to all paid participants.
+The 2022 IAEVG International Conference in Seoul from 6 to 8 December 2022.conference has been held at Sejong University Convention Center in Seoul, Korea.
+This year, the meeting was be a hybrid event, where online and onsite participation will be available simultaneously to all paid participants.

-The National Youth Policy Institute(NYPI), a renowned national research institute on youth matters and policies in Korea, in collaboration with the Institute for Social Science Studies, Malaysia’s pioneer research institute in youth and community development, and the Asian Regional Association for Career Development, will be jointly hosting the conference.
+The National Youth Policy Institute(NYPI), a renowned national research institute on youth matters and policies in Korea, in collaboration with the Institute for Social Science Studies, Malaysia’s pioneer research institute in youth and community development, and the Asian Regional Association for Career Development, were jointly hosting the conference.

-The theme of the Seoul conference is “COVID-19 and Digital transformation: Vocational Choice, Educational Prospects, and Employment Challenges,” and consists of the following five sub-tracks:
+The theme of the Seoul conference was “COVID-19 and Digital transformation: Vocational Choice, Educational Prospects, and Employment Challenges,” and consists of the following five sub-tracks:

 1. Adaptation to the changes in the delivery of education and training in the aftermath of COVID-19;